 In the 1600s, Spain established colonies across Central and South America, bringing back many local species of flora and fauna.
 Unfortunately, its exact date of arrival on Spanish shores will possibly never be determined.
 Another theory suggests that Tempranillo is a mutation of Argentina’s family of Criolla grape varieties – they have a close genetic relationship, and this theory is certainly plausible.
 In the 16th century, the first Spanish missionaries brought European black-skinned grapes to South America.
 These grapes were crossed with local varieties, which eventually gave rise to the Criolla family.
 The National Institute of Agricultural Technology in Argentina has been studying the DNA of the Criolla family for some time now – their findings may hold the answer to this mystery.

 Few would deny that Rioja is one such place where Tempranillo thrives.
-Perfection often aspired to but rarely achieved, is possible in this corner of Spain.
+Perfection, often aspired to but rarely achieved, is possible in this corner of Spain.
 Vina El Pison is probably the most famous Tempranillo vineyard in Spain, although Ribera del Duero’s Pingus competes for that title.
-Owned by the Artadi family, the plot is located near Laguardia, at almost 490 meters above sea level.
+The Artadi family owns the plot near Laguardia, almost 490 meters above sea level.
 Planted on calcareous soils of ancient origin, synthetic inputs are kept to an absolute minimum.
 Old vines produce naturally low yields, which are then treated with the utmost respect in the winery.
-The result is an explosive and beguiling wine, with layers and layers of depth and complexity.
-It is outstanding – Spain’s Lafite if you will.
+The result is an explosive and beguiling wine with layers and layers of depth and complexity.
+It is outstanding – Spain’s Lafite, if you will.

 Of course, not all Rioja is as magnificent as El Pison.
 Nevertheless, the grape seems to love the region’s varied conditions, from the mild climate of Rioja Oriental to the cooler, higher vineyards of Rioja Alavesa.
 Above all, Tempranillo is one of the world’s most fantastic chameleons.
 Apart from differences in terroir, winemaking philosophies and practices vary enormously across Spain – there are no ‘cookie-cutter’ formulae for making exceptional Tempranillo-based wines.